 Advanced Seminar Operations & Supply Chain Management (WIB22964): Logistics and Supply Chain Management

-(Prof. Dr. Stefan Minner, Dr. Chunting Liu)
+(Prof. Dr. Stefan Minner, Till Krieger, Yuxuan Zhu)

 Registration